neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 Once we have a question or questions in mind we can then decide on an appropriate analysis method.

-## Analysis method
+## Analysis methods

 There are lots of different approaches to analyzing neural data, so I’m just going to highlight three.
 A simple approach is to calculate **summary statistics**.

 For example, in a classification task we could compute how strongly each neuron responds to each class, and then see how specific it’s response is.
-Or if we were varying a stimulus parameter continuously, like the brightness of a screen, we could see how tunned to this parameter each neuron is (i.e., how activity changes as a function of this parameter).
+Or if we were varying a stimulus parameter continuously, like the brightness of a screen, we could see how tuned to this parameter each neuron is (i.e., how activity changes as a function of this parameter).

 So what does this analysis look like?

-## Summary statistics
+### Summary statistics

 In {cite:t}`https://doi.org/10.1038/nature05601` the authors let a rat freely move around a square area while recording the activity of neurons in part of the brain known as the hippocampus.